 Step 2: Check whether you are eligible or not

 Law universities in the UK require you to have a minimum of 65% in your 12th for you to be eligible.
 This minimum cutoff can also be as high as 85% for the University of Oxford.
 In case of a lower score, you can apply for the LNAT (Law National Aptitude Test) as an added academic qualification.
-You will also be required to submit your IELTS/TOEFL score to be eligible to study in UK.
+You will also be required to submit your IELTS/TOEFL score to be eligible to study in the UK.

 Step 3: Apply to universities

-After appearing for the aptitude test and English test, attach your important documents along with your CV, Letters Of Recommendations and Statement of Purpose.
+After appearing for the aptitude test and English test, attach your important documents along with your CV, Letters Of Recommendation and Statement of Purpose.
 You will have to wait for 2 to 3 weeks to hear of acceptance from universities

-After you have completed all the above steps in how to become a lawyer in UK, you have to now apply for a UK student visa.
+After you have completed all the above steps in how to become a lawyer in the UK, you have to now apply for a UK student visa.
 The visa application process should start 6 months before your course starts and will take 3 to 4 weeks to process.

 Step 2: Eligibility requirements